What Is Causal AI? Why It Matters for Decisions

 Marketing and Customer Experience

-Determining which actions truly influence customer behavior, churn, andconversions.
+Determining which actions truly influence customer behavior, churn, and conversions.

 Manufacturing and Supply Chain